naninovel/docs/docs/en/api/index.md

 Standard script commands API reference.
 Use the side bar to quickly navigate between available commands.

-~~Strikethrough~~ indicates nameless parameter, and **bold** stands for required parameter; other parameters should be considered optional.
+~~Strikethrough~~ indicates primary parameter, and **bold** stands for required parameter; other parameters should be considered optional.
 Consult the [scenario scripting guide](/guide/scenario-scripting) if you're unsure what this is all about.

 The following parameters are supported by most script commands: